Maintenance Calorie Calculator

 BMR (kcal / day) = 10 × weight (kg) + 6.25 × height (cm) – 5 × age (y) + 5 (kcal / day)

-1. When you know your BMR, multiply it by your physical activity level, or PAL.
+2. When you know your BMR, multiply it by your physical activity level, or PAL.
 You can estimate your PAL with the following hints:

-• 1.2 is for little or no exercise;
+- 1.2 is for little or no exercise;

-• 1.4 is for light exercise 1-2 times a week;
+- 1.4 is for light exercise 1-2 times a week;

-• 1.6 is for moderate exercise 2-3 times/week;
+- 1.6 is for moderate exercise 2-3 times/week;

-• 1.75 is for hard exercise 3-5 times/week;
+- 1.75 is for hard exercise 3-5 times/week;

-• choose 2.0 if you've got a physical job or perform hard exercise 6-7 times/week; and
+- Choose 2.0 if you've got a physical job or perform hard exercise 6-7 times/week; and

-• 2.4 is for professional athletes.
+- 2.4 is for professional athletes.

-1. The result will be your daily maintenance calories.
+3. The result will be your daily maintenance calories.
 You should eat this many calories if you want to maintain your current weight.

 Do your maintenance calories change?

-Maintenance calories are the number of calories that won't cause weight loss or weight gain - they serve to maintain the current state.
-The maintenance calories value depends on two major factors - basal metabolic rate (BMR) and physical activity level (PAL).
+Maintenance calories are the number of calories that won't cause weight loss or weight gain — they serve to maintain the current state.
+The maintenance calorie value depends on two major factors — basal metabolic rate (BMR) and physical activity level (PAL).
 Changes in both those factors can cause your maintenance calories to change.

 PAL change is pretty intuitive — if you exercise more, you'll burn more, and if you stop moving, you'll burn and need fewer calories.

 Change in the BMR is more subtle, and you can't address it as easily.
-Your BMR depends on your sex, age, genetics, your hormonal state (especially your thyroid wellbeing), the temperature of your body, and the temperature of the environment.
-We do impact our activity level - e.g., HIIT (high-intensity interval training) workouts increase our BMR for some time, even after the workout.
+Your BMR depends on your sex, age, genetics, hormonal state (especially your thyroid well-being), the temperature of your body, and the temperature of the environment.
+We do impact our activity level — e.g., HIIT (high-intensity interval training) workouts increase our BMR for some time, even after the workout.

 What are my maintenance calories?

 Maintenance calories are the number of calories that will serve to maintain your current body weight.
-By eating your maintenance calories and exercising the same way you shouldn't lose or gain weight.
+By eating your maintenance calories and exercising the same way, you shouldn't lose or gain weight.

 The formula for women is: